hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

 ```
 ![ssh-keygen](https://user-images.githubusercontent.com/71631645/212669106-803c3474-360c-4275-b05e-e9f0aba01d38.jpg)

-**Note:** Use the public key mysql_h.pub inside the Terraform file to provision/start the instance and private key mysql_h to connect to the instance.
+**Note:** Use the public key mysql_h.pub inside the Terraform file to provision/start the instance and the private key mysql_h to connect to the instance.

 ### Create Terraform file (main.tf)
 After generating the keys, we have to create the MySQL instances.
 Then we will push our public key to the **authorized_keys** folder in `~/.ssh`.
 We will also create a security group that opens inbound ports `22` (ssh) and `3306` (MySQL).
 Below is a Terraform file called `main.tf` that will do this for us.